moomoofarm1/awesome-neural-manifolds/Reflections.md

 This chain resembles [Hilbert's sixth problem](https://royalsocietypublishing.org/doi/10.1098/rsta.2017.0238): deriving macroscopic continuum and probabilistic laws from microscopic dynamics.
 In the proposed neuroscience chain, the analogous goal is to connect neuron-level dynamics to population fields and then to low-dimensional behavioral variables without assuming that the levels are identical.

-It also gives a concrete interpretation of P. W. Anderson's [“More Is Different”](https://doi.org/10.1126/science.177.4047.393): collective variables, attractors, symmetries, and behavioral laws can emerge when many microscopic units interact.
+It also gives a concrete interpretation of P. W. Anderson's ["More Is Different"](https://doi.org/10.1126/science.177.4047.393): collective variables, attractors, symmetries, and behavioral laws can emerge when many microscopic units interact.

 ## Core references for the model chain